pigirons/cpufp/README.md

 # cpufp

 This is a cpu tool for benchmarking the floating-points peak performance.
-Now it supports linux and x86-64 platform.
 It can automatically sense the local SIMD ISAs while compiling.

 ## How to use

 build x64 version:

 `./build_x64.sh`

+build apple m1 version:

+`./build_m1.sh`

 build arm64 version: